DuongThinhDev/DuongThinhDev/README.md

 > "Bro just tell me how to push the code."

 ## Side fact:
-- Ignore how poorly my Read.me are
+- Ignore how poorly i design my Read.me are